 Competition Held Each Summer

-The Goldstick Initiative for the Study of Communication Disorders was established in 2005 to provide support in the area of communication.
+The Goldstick Initiative for the Study of Communication Disorders was established in 2005 to recruit and train future faculty in the area of communication.
 The Goldstick Initiative assists in providing states, schools, and families with recommended practices thereby improving learning and living outcomes for individuals with communication disabilities.

-Phillip C. and late Beverly Kramer Goldstick are long-time supporters of the mission of the University of Illinois.
+Phillip C. and the late Beverly Kramer Goldstick are long-time supporters of the mission of the University of Illinois.
 They were married while Phil was pursuing his 1953 Bachelor of Science degree from the College of Business on the Urbana-Champaign campus.
 He followed his impressive academic and athletic career with an equally successful career as an attorney and investment advisor.
 The Goldsticks have been generous donors to many University and community causes through the years.
 Their gifts to Illinois have supported everything from student scholarships to fine arts to music to athletics to neurological research.
-In addition to the Marissa Zelinger Research Award, the Goldstick Initiative also provides support for the Goldstick Family Scholar, the Goldstick Family Lecture Series in Communication Disorders, and several Goldstick Family Doctoral Fellowships.
+In addition to the fellowship(s), the Goldstick Initiative also provides support for the Goldstick Family Scholar and the Goldstick Family Lecture Series in Communication Disorders.

 Contact: Dr. Cheryl Light Shriner, Goldstick Family Scholar